Stam21/Chess_AI/README.md

-# Laser_Chess_AI
+# Chess_AI
-A Python version of the board game laser chess that implements basic algorithms in AI
+Chess built with Python pygame and implements basic algorithms in AI